 5. Talk to fellow photographers

 What better source of tips and techniques than the wealth of knowledge from photographers operating in the real world?
-Don’t be afraid to strike up conversations with fellow hobbyists and glean the useful tidbits that will add to your craft.
+Don’t be afraid to strike up conversations with fellow hobbyists and glean the valuable tidbits that will add to your craft.

 While it’s not polite to interrupt a professional photographer mid-shoot with a question about mentoring, it is helpful to connect with photography enthusiasts you know or reach out to someone whose work you admire.
 A friendly message on social media or an email might net you a new source of knowledge and information.